 Keep in mind that not all Ascents have eight seats.
 Some are only seven-seater models.

 After tons of rumours and speculation, the Jeep Wagoneer finally returned in the 2022 model year.
 This luxury SUV with room for up to eight people

 This massive SUV rolls in with a 5.7-litre V8 engine that pumps out 392 horsepower and 404 pound-feet of torque and ships it to all four wheels via one of two different four-wheel-drive systems.
 There’s also an optional 3.0-litre twin-turbo V6 with 420 horsepower and 468 pound-feet of torque and a 6.4-litre with 471 horsepower and 455 pound-feet of torque.

 The Jeep Wagoneer has plenty of legroom in both rear rows at 930 mm in the third row and 1,085 mm in the second row.
 Plus, it can swallow up to 3,304 litres of cargo with all the seats folded.

 The Wagoneer is also well-equipped with a standard 10.1-inch touchscreen infotainment system, navigation, a nine-speaker Alpine audio system, active noise control, a 12-way power driver’s seat, adaptive cruise control, lane-keeping assist, and much more.

-Clutch has a wide range of high-quality pre-owned vehicles that have been through a 210-point inspection and carry a six-month or 6,000-km warranty, including a collection of 8-seater vehicles.
+Clutch has a wide range of high-quality pre-owned vehicles that have been through a 210-point inspection and carry a 90-day or 6,000-km warranty, including a collection of 8-seater vehicles.
 This includes a wide range of eight-seater vehicles.

 Check out our online inventory, choose the model you like, and complete your purchase 100% online.
 We'll even deliver the vehicle to you.
 Plus, we can get you pre-qualified for financing with one of our lenders and accept all trade-in vehicles, further streamlining the car-buying experience.